 While Digital Vinyl Systems (DVS) are not for everyone, the Traktor Kontrol S4 Mk3 comes with DVS support.
 This means you can hook up a turntable with a special time-coded record (without music on it) to scratch on that syncs with songs from your Traktor library.
 Think of it as having a master vinyl scratch palette that doesn’t require lugging your record collection to the gig.

-Things to Consider Before Buying a DJ Controller
+Things to Consider Before Buying The Best DJ Controllers

 Here are a few key features to think about as you narrow your search for the best DJ controller.